Webhooks

 "duration_ms": 25000

-chatId, pushes the result as a Message to the EMA chat
+If the run has an associated chatId, the result is pushed as a new message to the EMA chat.

-Streaming webhook
+Streaming Webhook

 For real-time token streaming, the bridge sends incremental chunks.